pearsonalan/avr-experiments/README.md

 commands needed to compile and upload the code.
 Here are some of the experiments I have:

- * Blink - the basic LED blink program
+ * Blink - The basic LED blink program
+ * Blink2 - Blink 2 LED attached to different pins
  * HardDriveMotor - code for running a Brushless DC Motor salvaged from an old Hard Drive
  * clock-testing - Simple code for generating signals on a pin from the arduino.
 My goal was to simply turn a pin on and off every clock cycle and hook the pin up to my